Our 17th Year!

 We arrive at The Henry Farm Inn, our home for the next two nights.
 Patricia and Paul Dexter welcome you to their lovely 200+ year old inn, situated on 55 acres of rolling meadow and forested farmland.
 The spring fed swimming pond is ideal for a cool dip after a hot day in the saddle.
 The inn was originally a stagecoach stop on the Green Mountain Turnpike as well as Chester's first tavern.
 Today it is a peaceful inn, off the beaten path, and perfectly situated to access southern Vermont's best cycling.

-Wednesday we say goodbye to the most southern points of our tour and head north.
+Thursday we say goodbye to the most southern points of our tour and head north.
 Once again we enjoy quiet, easy-to-moderate, country roads on our way to Weston and its famous Vermont Country Store.
 Weston is rich in history and well preserved.
 You may visit The Museums of Weston, with their fully operational Old Mill and collection of antique tools and machinery.
 Next up for those looking for a challenge, the optional Terrible Mountain hill climb, which gains 800 feet in 3 miles!
 For the rest of us, it is a short van shuttle to Ludlow, home to Okemo Ski Resort.
-Save time for a final stop at the President Calvin Coolidge State Historic Site before finishing the day's ride with a wonderful seven-mile downhill.
+Save time for a final stop at the President Calvin Coolidge State Historic Site before finishing the day's ride with a wonderful seven-mile downhill and the conclusion of our tour.

 Book this Tour